Fundamental Tuning: Tests 1-7

 Flexibility of the corners in Fig. 2B and 2C are a magic bullet for reed stability and tuning.
 See also Adjustment Techniques for rail balance at the tip.

 So if the bastard tone hole’s problems described above is not enough of a bitch, what happens if this tone hole is too large?
 Going too far can have undesirable consequences for other notes that utilize this tone hole as part of the fingering.
 For instance, High A and Bb become quite sharp or unstable in pitch due to an oversized C# (High A and Bb can be played without the C# key but lack in power and resonance).
-Some bassoons require the addition of a bridge key from the whisper key to the A/Bb register key to close the whisper key for stability and resonance on these notes.
+Some bassoons require the addition of a bridge key from the High A/Bb register key to close the whisper key for stability and resonance on these notes.

 Tuning Problems on Bb, A, Ab, G, and F#